Early History of the Art Guild…

 The Guild has displayed, exhibited, and promoted the visual Fine Arts and other related- crafts throughout Clay County and Northeast Florida since its inception.
 During 1979, a revision was made to the Constitution and By-Laws opening up membership to artists throughout Clay County.
 In 1998, the juried membership selection requirements were dropped opening up countywide opportunities and by 1999, artists from any area could join.
 The Guild was incorporated as a 501(c)3 non-profit on April 11, 2002.
 Tax exempt status provided us the means to solicit donations and issue donor tax credits.

 The Courtenay Hunt annual scholarship fund was established in 2003 for High School Seniors.
-The membership has given generously throughout the years to specially, recognized High School art students in the way of financial assistance to enrich their own pursuits in the Arts.
+The Guild has recognized High School art students with financial assistance to enrich their own pursuits in the Arts.
 Public Relations campaigns, Fund Raising efforts, and Community Outreach activities during 2003-2005 raised a substantial amount of capital that was set aside for future growth.
 These funds also contributed to a Patron level position with the Thrasher-Horne Center for the Arts.
 The Art Guild of Orange Park is officially recognized on an inscribed seat plaque in the main performance hall.

 The Guild is a strong supporter of its members encouraging artists to express their own individuality, talents, and skills.
-Each member reflects a unique yet personal collaboration of interests, techniques, media applications, and experiences.
 Throughout the years, both professional and non-professional members, have stated that the Art Guild of Orange Park was a crucial stepping stone to the betterment of both careers and interests.

 - Toni Charneco – Past Historian/ Charter Member (1973) (2010)